9.3 Mental Health & Emotional Needs

 Emotional Needs in Long-Term Care

-Moving into a facility often means losing a spouse, home, independence, and routine.
+Moving into a facility often means losing a spouse, a home, independence, and routine.
 The Florida written test covers the CNA's role in recognizing and supporting emotional and mental-health needs — observing, providing presence, and reporting, never diagnosing or treating.

 Depression: Recognize and Report